austinmilt/tap-cash/backend/README.md

 The output of the script will tell you the URL of the new/updated function to use for the app to call, e.g. https://hello-world-7pi36k236a-uc.a.run.app

+## Running Functions locally
+`npm run start` and see the console output for a URL to hit to try it out

+Note it only "deploys" one function locally, so either change the script args or run what's in the script with your custom function.